cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/multi-resolution.md

 ![fit height](multi-resolution/fit_height.png)

 This is a fairly good adaptation mode when the aspect ratio of the design resolution is larger than that of the screen resolution.
 As illustrated above, although some parts of the background image will be cut down on the two sides of the screen, it can be ensured that no goof or black borders will appear in the visible area of the screen.
 Then the position of UI elements can be adjusted by the Widget, which makes sure that the UI elements will appear in the visible area of the screen.
-We will introduce this in detail in the next section [Widget Align](widget-align.md).
+We will introduce this in detail in the next section, the[Widget Align](widget-align.md) documentation.

 ### When the aspect ratio of the design resolution is larger than that of the screen resolution, the width should be adjusted to avoid black borders